A four-part, signature, learning experience encompassing more than 100 hours of orchestrated learning over 12 months.

 For those who wish to continue their professional development over and beyond the duration of the program, our executive coaches are available for additional coaching sessions.

 I’m in a role where I work with others on developing their careers.
 Sometimes this means I’m last to take time for my development.
-Drake's Leading Others has helped me with a master-level curriculum designed to identify and leverage my leadership strengths, an executive coach to help stretch me in areas of opportunity, and a structure to create an effective and impactful business plan.
+Drake's leadership program has helped me with a master-level curriculum designed to identify and leverage my leadership strengths, an executive coach to help stretch me in areas of opportunity, and a structure to create an effective and impactful business plan.
 The combination of these three elements is like no other experience I’ve had in my 20-year career.

 The skills, experience, professionalism and passion of everyone involved with this program has been absolutely exceptional.